 7. Clogged Nozzle: Why Is No Filament Coming Out of the Nozzle?

 If your 3D printer suddenly stops extruding mid-print, a clogged nozzle is likely the reason.
-This common issue can be caused by several things:
+Several things can cause this common issue:

-These clogs stop filament from flowing, ruining prints and wasting time.
+These clogs prevent filament from flowing, which ruins prints and wastes time.

 How to Clean a Blocked Nozzle Quickly